 100 YEARS AND COUNTING

-Founded in 1915 by Clarence W. Hubbell, the engineering firm of Hubbell, Roth & Clark, Inc. began a journey that would take the small engineering firm from humble beginnings in downtown Detroit to a leading consulting engineering firm with six offices throughout the state of Michigan.
+Founded in 1915 by Clarence W. Hubbell, the engineering firm of Hubbell, Roth & Clark, Inc. began a journey that would take the small engineering firm from humble beginnings in downtown Detroit to a leading consulting engineering firm with eight offices throughout the state of Michigan.

 Faced with designing a solution to combat the staggering number of deaths attributed to Typhus and other water borne diseases, George Fenkell, commissioner of public works for the City of Detroit, soon retained Clarence to review a survey on the pollution of the Detroit River and provide recommendations.
-Although Clarence presented detailed plans in 1916 for treating the raw sewage that had been discharged into the Detroit River, it would take 23-years for the City to enact Clarence’s recommendations.
+Although Clarence presented detailed plans in 1916 for treating the raw sewage that had been discharged into the Detroit River, it would take 23 years for the City to enact Clarence’s recommendations.

 Today, the resulting Detroit Wastewater Treatment Plant designed and completed by HRC, is recognized as one of Michigan’s Top Ten Civil Engineering Outstanding Achievements of the 20th century.
 HRC’s early reputation for providing innovative solutions to complex engineering challenges paved the way for the firm to emerge as one of the leaders in designing many of the major infrastructure projects for the City of Detroit.
 The Detroit, HRC partnership has continued to grow and strengthen into the 21st century.